What is Google Scholar?

 Video: Google Scholar - Access Library Resources

-View the video below to learn how to use Google Scholar to access University of Chicago Library-licensed resources.
+View the one-minute video below to learn how to use Google Scholar to access University of Chicago Library-licensed resources.